 EVENTS OF DEFAULT

-4.1 CCSI shall be in default hereunder upon the occurrence of any one of the following events, which shall be events of default (each an “Event of CCSI Default”) if not cured within thirty (30) days following delivery to CCSI of a notice of such event from ENA, or, if not curable in such thirty (30) day period, if CCSI has not commenced the cure within such period and does not thereafter diligently pursue such cure, provided that the event described in paragraph (c) below shall be an Event of CCSI Default upon its occurrence:
+4.1 CCSI shall be in default hereunder upon the occurrence of any one of the following events, which shall be events of default (each an “Event of CCSI Default”) if not cured within thirty (30) days following delivery to CCSI of a notice of such event from ENA, or, if not curable in such thirty (30) day period, if CCSI has not commenced the cure within such period and does not thereafter diligently pursue such cure, provided that CCSI’s failure to pay any installment of the Premium Payment on the Premium Payment Date for such installment under the Confirmation, the failure of the Letter of Credit bank to pay any amount due under the Letter of Credit attached as Annex D to the Confirmation upon ENA’s presentation of a proper drawing certificate thereunder, the failure of Catalytica to pay any amount due under the Guaranty and Indemnificatin Agreement attached as Annex C to the Confirmation, and the event described in paragraph (c) below each shall be an Event of CCSI Default upon its occurrence:

-CCSI shall have assigned or transferred this Agreement (including the Option or any other Exhibits hereto) or any right or interest herein (or therein) except as expressly permitted by this Agreement;
+CCSI shall have assigned or transferred this Agreement or any Operative Agreement or any right or interest herein or therein except as expressly permitted by this Agreement;

-CCSI shall have materially defaulted in its performance under any provision of this Agreement (including the option or any other Exhibits hereto);
+CCSI or Catalytica shall have materially defaulted in its performance under any provision of this Agreement, or any Operative Agreement to which it is a party or any obligation of the Letter of Credit Bank under the Letter of Credit attached as Annex D to the Confirmation shall not be performed, or CCSI shall amend or seek to revoke the Letter of Credit;

-Any proceeding is instituted against CCSI seeking to adjudicate CCSI as a bankrupt or insolvent, or CCSI makes a general assignment for the benefit of its creditors, or a receiver is appointed on account of the insolvency of CCSI, or CCSI files a petition seeking to take advantage of any other law relating to bankruptcy, insolvency, reorganization, winding up or composition or readjustment of debts and, in the case of any such proceeding instituted against CCSI (but not by CCSI), such proceeding is not dismissed within sixty (60) days of such filing.
+Any proceeding is instituted against CCSI and/or Catalytica seeking to adjudicate CCSI and/or Catalytica as a bankrupt or insolvent, or CCSI and/or Catalytica makes a general assignment for the benefit of their creditors, or a receiver is appointed on account of the insolvency of CCSI and/or Catalytica, or CCSI and/or Catalytica files a petition seeking to take advantage of any other law relating to bankruptcy, insolvency, reorganization, winding up or composition or readjustment of debts and, in the case of any such proceeding instituted against CCSI and/or Catalytica (but not by CCSI and/or Catalytica), such proceeding is not dismissed within sixty (60) days of such filing.

 Without limitation of ENA’s rights otherwise available hereunder, at law or in equity, if an Event of CCSI Default shall have occurred and be continuing, ENA shall have the right to terminate its obligations under this Agreement (including any Exhibits hereto) in whole or in part by delivery of a notice of termination to CCSI and/or to seek to recover ENA’s damages as defined below.
 ENA shall reasonably determine the total damages and reasonable and necessary expenses incurred in connection with such termination and/or Event of CCSI Default (including the Unpaid Premium and reasonable legal fees and expenses).
 The total of such damages and expenses shall be referred to as “ENA’s Damages.”